fishjar/kiss-translator/README.en.md

     * The automatic text detection mode enables complete translation for the vast majority of websites without the need to write specific rules.
     * The previous manual rule mode has been retained for meticulous optimization on specific websites.
     * Supports rich text translation, preserving links and other text styles from the original content as much as possible.
+    * Optimize the display effect of showing only translated text (hiding original text).

 * **API Refactoring:**
     * Supports adding and deleting an arbitrary number of APIs.